bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 ![Default diagram content](images/getting-started-tutorial/draw-bpmn-diagram/new-default-diagram.png)

-Before we continue, let's rename the diagram and the pool:
+Rename the diagram and the pool:
 1. In the **Project explorer** on the left hand side of the Bonita Studio window, select the diagram _MyDiagram-1.0.proc_
 1. Right click and select **Rename...**